 In December 2019, a novel strain of coronavirus ("COVID-19") was identified and has since continued to spread and negatively impact the economy of the United States and other countries around the world.
 In March 2020, the World Health Organization recognized the COVID-19 outbreak as a pandemic.
-In response to the COVID-19 pandemic, the governments of many countries, states, cities and other geographic regions have taken actions to prevent the spread of COVID-19, such as imposing travel restrictions and bans, quarantines, social distancing guidelines, shelter-in-place or lock-down orders and other similar limitations.
-Accordingly, the COVID-19 pandemic has adversely impacted global economic activity and has contributed to significant volatility in financial markets during 2020.
+In response to the COVID-19 pandemic, the governments of many countries, states, cities and other geographic regions have taken preventive or protective actions, such as travel restrictions and bans, quarantines, social distancing guidelines, shelter-in-place or lock-down orders and other similar limitations.
+Accordingly, the COVID-19 pandemic has adversely impacted global economic activity and has contributed to significant volatility in financial markets.

-Global economic and market conditions impact levels of consumer spending.
-Consequently, the Company's operating performance, primarily within its merchant acquiring and payment-related businesses, which earn transaction-based fees, has been adversely affected, and may continue to be adversely affected, by the economic impact of the COVID-19 pandemic.
-The extent of the impact of the COVID-19 pandemic on the Company's future operational and financial performance will depend on, among other matters, the duration and intensity of the pandemic; governmental and private sector responses to the pandemic and the impact of such responses on the Company; and the impact of the pandemic on the Company's employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.
-These changing conditions may also affect the estimates and assumptions made by management.
+The Company's operating performance is subject to global economic and market conditions, as well as their impacts on levels of consumer spending.
+As a result of the COVID-19 pandemic and the related decline in global economic activity, the Company experienced a significant decrease in payments volume and transactions during the last two weeks of March 2020 that negatively impacted its merchant acquiring and payment-related businesses, which earn transaction-based fees, as well as modest declines in other businesses.
+Ultimately the extent of the impact of the COVID-19 pandemic on the Company's future operational and financial performance will depend on, among other matters, the duration and intensity of the COVID-19 pandemic; governmental and private sector responses and the impact of such responses on the Company; and the impact of the pandemic on the Company's employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.
+These changing market conditions may also affect the estimates and assumptions made by management.
 Such estimates and assumptions affect, among other things, the valuations of the Company's long-lived assets, definite-lived intangible assets and equity method investments; the Company's deferred tax assets and related valuation allowances; the estimate of current expected credit losses; and certain pension plan assumptions.
-To the extent economic and market conditions do not continue to improve or deteriorate, the COVID-19 pandemic and the related economic and market decline may also require an interim impairment assessment of the Company's goodwill during 2020.
-Changes in any assumptions used may result in future goodwill impairment charges that, if incurred, could have a material adverse impact on the Company's results of operations, total assets and total equity in the period recognized.
-Events and changes in circumstances arising subsequent to June 30, 2020, including those resulting from the impacts of the COVID-19 pandemic, will be reflected in management's estimates for future periods.
+To the extent economic and market conditions do not improve or further deteriorate, the COVID-19 pandemic and the related economic and market decline may also require an interim impairment assessment of the Company's goodwill during 2020.
+Changes in any assumptions used may result in future goodwill impairment charges that, if incurred, could have a material adverse impact on the Company's results of operations, total assets and shareholders' equity in the period recognized.
+Events and changes in circumstances arising subsequent to March 31, 2020, including those resulting from the impacts of the COVID-19 pandemic, will be reflected i